 Thesis Binding Options

 Students and programs may wish to purchase bound copies of theses.
-We have sourced on-campus providers that offer thesis binding services.
-However, you are not restricted to use these providers and are welcome to use any other provider.
-Any arrangements for the binding of hardcopy theses are arranged directly with the vendor and not through the Faculty of Graduate Studies or the Library.
+We have sourced on-campus providers that offer thesis-binding services.
+However, you are not restricted to using these providers and are welcome to use any other provider.
+Any arrangements for the binding of hardcopy theses are arranged directly with the vendor and not through FGSPA or the Library.

 View fellow students submissions to the digital repository